Congressional Art Competition

 - Computer-generated art

-All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
+All entries must be original in concept, design, and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
-For a full list of rules and regulations for the competition, click here and for a full submission checklist, click here.
+For a full list of rules and regulations for the competition, click here.

 Congressman Tom O'Halleran